Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Of course, search engines aren’t the only source of traffic for your blog.

-It’s a good idea to aim to get traffic from a variety of different places, as this makes your blog more resilient to changes in Google’s algorithm.
+Aim to get traffic from various sources, as this will make your blog more resilient to changes in Google’s algorithm.

-Many bloggers get a lot of traffic from social media sites and from other people’s blogs (see strategy 4).
+Many bloggers get a lot of traffic from social media sites and other people’s blogs (see Strategy 4).

 Strategy 3.
 Produce Regular Content